Living in Finland

 Some Laurea campuses have a gym for weight lifting training.
 Student union Laureamko organises some sports activities, such as football tournaments.
 All Laureamko members can also benefit from sports activities provided by other higher education institutions in the region.

 Helsinki Metropolitan Area offers a variety of other sports and leisure activities.
 International students are usually welcomed to local sports clubs.
-In addition, Otaniemi International Network organises various leisure activities, including sports.

 The Jolly Dragon international network organises various get-togethers and social networking events.